rd4com/mojo-ui-html/readme.md

 # 🎨 The current styling system
 The idea is to provide choices of default CSS to act as a base and include theses inside the ```<style>``` tag.

-The default css of the widgets is 'defined' with the class attribute, this is important.
+The default css of the widgets is 'defined' with the class attribute.

-Because it means it is possible to 'patch' it on the fly with a style attribute next to it (on the right)!
+It is possible to 'patch' it on the fly with a style attribute next to it (on the right)!

 This is how individual widgets instances can be customized on top of a base style (example, another font-size for that button).